-We note that the EU's SURE and NGEU issuances have been benefiting from extraordinary investor demand, being multiple times oversubscribed and resulting in highly favourable funding costs across the yield curve.
+We note that the EU's SURE and NGEU issuances have been benefiting from extraordinary investor demand, being multiple times oversubscribed and resulting in favourable funding costs across the yield curve.
 In fact, the EU's issuances have recorded the largest-ever order books for a supranational issuer in the euro market, underpinning investor confidence.

 While demand is coming from a diverse range of investors, they are mostly based in Europe, potentially reflecting the fact that the EU's funding currency is exclusively the euro.
 This eliminates currency risks but may also make the issuances less appealing to non-euro investors.
 Still, we note positively that the EU can use its issuances to enhance the euro's role as a global safe asset.
-In addition, the changing interest rate environment, resulting in higher rates also for the EU, provides an additional incentive for foreign investors to increase their exposure to the EU.
+In addition, the higher interest rate environment can provide an incentive for foreign investors to increase their exposure to the EU.
 In this context, we note the gradual transition away from the ECB as a key investor given the end of its purchase programmes towards other long-term investors, including foreign central banks attracted by the frequent, high volume and positive-yielding EU securities.